andres-bonilla/Match-Maker/README.md

 # ⚽ Match Maker

 A mobile app built with Expo to manage competitions, created collaboratively during an internship at Baloon Group.
-The app supports creating and managing leagues, matches, and player rankings with a focus on seamless user experience.
+The app supports creating and managing leagues, matches, and player rankings.

 ### Table of Contents
 - [Features](#-features)